omz13/kirby3-honehome/README.md

 Pick one of the following per your epistemological model:

-- `composer require --no-dev omz13/kirby3-honehome`; the plugin will automagically appear in `site/plugins`.
+- `composer require omz13/kirby3-honehome`; the plugin will automagically appear in `site/plugins`.
 - Download a zip of the latest release - [master.zip](https://github.com/omz13/kirby3-honehome/archive/master.zip) - and copy the contents to your `site/plugins/kirby3-honehome`.
 - `git submodule add https://github.com/omz13/kirby3-honehome.git site/plugins/kirby3-honehome`.